codesplinta/busser/README.md

 2. URL
 3. Memory (e.g. JavaScript variables)

-Storing state appropriately in these 3 places makes it really easy for data to flow unrestricted through your React frontend to get to all the places/client components it needs to go.
+Storing state appropriately in these 3 places makes it really easy for data to flow unrestricted through your React frontend to get to all the client/server-rendered components it needs to go.
 I like to call **busser**: the all-in-one UI state manager.
-However, **busser** not only manages state but also manages the flow of state from one client component to another.
+However, **busser** not only manages state but also manages the flow of state from one client/server-rendered component to another.

 Additionally, **busser** is reactive alternative to the interactive model found in the way React works already.
 ReactJS makes use of imperative command-driven interactive APIs like `setState(...)` to drive UI updates. **busser** uses a different approach to this interactive model which is the reactive model (using an event bus to communicate shared data across multiple React. components).